-Our SQL Developer and DBA certification master's program lets you gain full proficiency in SQL Database.
-We provide the best online training classes to help you learn database administration using SQL Server, relational database functionalities, and SQL queries.
+Our SQL Developer and DBA certification master's program lets you gain full proficiency in databases.
+We provide the best online training classes to help you learn Database Administration using SQL Server, relational database functionalities, SQL queries, etc. and gain a master’s degree in SQL.
 You will work on real-world industry projects in this program.
-As part of this online classroom training, you will also receive the official course material issued by Microsoft for ‘Querying Data with Transact-SQL’ and ‘Administering Microsoft® SQL Server® 2014 Databases’.
+As part of this online classroom training, you will also receive the official course material issued by Microsoft for ‘Querying Data with Transact-SQL’ and ‘Administering Microsoft ® SQL Server ® Databases.’

 SQL Developers are in great demand in companies to work on large databases.
 Along with this, SQL Administrators are also needed in order to manage, monitor, and secure the database servers.
 So, this combo training course will provide you the complete set of skills to help you land in high-paying jobs in some of the best companies in the world.

 Various types of databases, introduction to Structured Query Language, distinction between client server and file server databases, understanding SQL Server Management Studio, SQL Table basics, data types and functions, Transaction-SQL, authentication for Windows, data control language, and the identification of the keywords in T-SQL, such as Drop Table.